RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Subjective Preliminary Claims/ReadMe.md

 - Using 'Timeline Comparisons - Events,' it can be seen that the operations online do not correlate correctly to events, that the data continues despite in-person activities, with the exception that threat analysis clearly shows correlation.
 There is abuse of process with the courtcases and some leaks.
 Try to correlate the intensity of the data and traits to how it changes in-person to be more restrictive, isolated, and difficult.

-In Data Science, Social Network Analysis, and Technology/Social Media Companies in general, there is a high burden of evidence.
-They wanted verifiable data and analysis of high volume, which we obtained.
-However, there are also the issues of responsibility and the lack of advocacy for Amber Heard's wellbeing online.
-When we're trying to analyze with an in-progress influence operation at the same time, it can be highly stressful and challenging.

 Along with the case's circumstances of intimidation, violence, missing people, high wealth of opposition, Hollywood fixers, and suspicious activities, the online world similarly has been made threatening to exploit the <a href="https://datasociety.net/library/data-voids/">Data Void</a>.
 <br><i>"Data voids are not unique to search engines; they occur on social media platforms, too."</i>